w3c/wai-curricula/intro.md

   2-4 hours depending on activities.
 ### Suggested teaching outline

 the objective of this unit is to provide students with an overview on the W3C accessibility standards and guidelines, to introduce the way they are developed within the W3C, to present accessibility principles, design and development requirements and to introduce students to performing preliminary accessibility checks.
+It consists on the following lessons:
+* Lesson 1: Web Accessibility Standards: provides an overview on the Web Accessibility Standards from the W3C and explains their overall goals and structure.
+* Lesson 2: Web Accessibility Principles: explains the terms Perceivable, Operable, Understandable, and Robust (POUR) and introduces the Guidelines defined by WCAG for each of these principles.
+* Lesson 3: firs tchecks for web accessibility: guides learners through preliminary checks for web accessibility on simple web pages.

+**Tip**: Revise the inter-relationship between accessibility features in web technologies such as HTML, in web content, web authoring tools, web browsers, and assistive tools, which were introduced in the first teaching unit of this module.
+Relate this back to more specific examples for the second teaching module and highlight the broader benefits of these examples.
+Reiterate that accessibility encompasses many types of roles and responsibilities.

 **Note**: This is a suggested teaching outline to help achieve the learning outcomes.
 Instructors might choose to adapt the sequence of the lessons or their content according to the particular audience and context.

-{% comment %}
 {% include excol.html type="start" %}

-#### Lesson 1: Components of web accessibility
+#### Lesson 1: Web Accessibility Standards

 {% include excol.html type="middle" %}

-@@
-Revise the inter-relationship between accessibility features in web technologies such as HTML, in web content, web authoring tools, web browsers, and assistive tools, which were introduced in the first teaching unit of this module.
-Relate this back to more specific examples for the second teaching module and highlight the broader benefits of these examples.
-Reiterate that accessibility encompasses many types of roles and responsibilities.
+Introduce the scope of the W3C/WAI accessibility standards, which includes desktop and mobile websites and applications, authoring tools, web browsers, and some types of assistive tools.
+Highlight that there are several versions of each of the standards, trying to better respond to changes in technologies and components and also to changes in user needs and preferences.
+Refer to the uptake of W3C/WAI standards in different policies and standards.

 ##### Learning outcomes

-* Understanding the different components that shape accessibility: user agents, assistive technologies, authoring tools...
-* Getting acquainted with some examples in which  accessibility depends on the use of several components (content created with a specific authoring tool, accessible mark-up).
+* Knowledge on the current W3C web accessibility standards: WCAG, ATAG, UAAG, and ARIA.
+* Understanding the structure and goals of these standards: their principles, guidelines, requirements and the type of audience and components they address.
+* Understanding that updates on these standards generate new versions responding to changes on technologies and user needs.
+* Awareness on the inter-relationship between these standards with the web technologies and accessibility components such as HTML, authoring tools, user agents and web applications.

 ##### Approximate duration.